Consensys/quorum-profiling/tps-monitor/README.md

 ## Running `tpsmonitor`

+#### Usage
+Run `tpsmonitor --help` to see usage.

 WS API must be enabled in `geth` to run tpsmonitor.
 Default port of HTTP endpoint is `7575`

 #### calculate TPS on new blocks
 Displays TPS calculated in the console for new blocks as they are inserted to the chain.
-Calculates TPS, total no of blocks and total no of transactions for every minute and saves these results to the report file.
+Calculates TPS, total no of blocks and total no of transactions for every second and saves these results to the report file.

 ```tpsmonitor --wsendpoint <ws address> --consensus [raft|ibft] --report <report name>```
 Example: `tpsmonitor --wsendpoint ws://52.77.226.85:23000/ --consensus raft --report tps-m.csv --port <port no>`